Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 Possible solutions

-- Document your sales cycle: first of all, you need to know the length of your sales cycle.
+• Document your sales cycle: First, you need to know the length of your sales cycle.
 There are variations in the way businesses measure this.
 Some measure from the visitor’s first website visit.
-However, others measure from the time they have a lead till the lead becomes a customer.
-After calculating your sales cycle, you need to compare it with your competitors.
+However, others measure from the time they have a lead until the lead becomes a customer.
+Then, after calculating your sales cycle, compare it with your competitors.
 Are you doing better or worse?

-- Generate sales qualified leads: if you generate leads who don’t need your products, you’ll waste time with no results to show.
+• Generate sales-qualified leads: If you generate leads who don’t need your products, you’ll waste time with no results to show for your efforts.
 In light of this, you need to ensure the marketing department qualifies leads before sending them over.

-- Provide valuable content to help buyers decide: to nurture leads effectively, you need relevant content.
-You can use content to capture already existing demand or create demand for a product.
+• Provide valuable content to help buyers decide: To nurture leads effectively, you need relevant content.
+You can use content to capture already existing demand or to create demand for a product.
 These include emails, social media posts, blog posts, and more.
-Also, you can use social proof content such as testimonials, case studies, and user-generated content to show results your prospects can achieve.
+Also, use social proof content such as testimonials, case studies, and user-generated content to show the results your prospects can achieve.

-- Find ways to move sales along without being pushy: sometimes, you need to take deliberate steps to get the prospects to take action.
-But without being pushy.
-One way is to provide insights into their business and how your product can improve their results.
+• Find ways to move sales along without being pushy: Sometimes, you need to take deliberate steps to get the prospects to take action—but the last thing you want to do is be pushy.
+One way to encourage action without being pushy is to provide insights into their business and how your product can improve their results.
 Likewise, it’s vital to show your expertise during every interaction with the prospect.

 Challenge #2.
 Poor collaboration between marketing and sales departments

 Even though sales and marketing departments look like Siamese twins in theory, it doesn’t always translate to reality.
-Meanwhile, both departments need to collaborate at different stages of the sales funnel.
+However, to generate more leads and acquire more customers, both departments need to collaborate throughout the sales funnel.

-In the same study, 39.4% of companies with aligned teams achieved over 20% YOY revenue growth compared to only 10.8% of misaligned teams.
-When there’s a poor collaboration between marketing and sales departments, information silos exist.
-As a result of this inefficiency, sales reps have insufficient information about prospects to convert them.
+In the same study, 39.4% of companies with aligned teams achieved over 20% year-over-year (YOY) revenue growth compared to only 10.8% of misaligned teams.
+When there’s poor collaboration between marketing and sales departments, information silos exist.
+As a result of this inefficiency, sales reps don’t have the information they need about prospects to convert them.

 Possible solutions

-- The sales department needs to define needed contact information: what information does the sales department need to convert a B2B lead?
+• Define essential lead contact information: What information does the sales department need to convert a B2B lead?
 They should inform the marketing department about the information they need.

-- Both departments need to develop processes that aid collaboration: since sales and marketing need to interact to close prospects, they need a defined process.
+• Develop processes that aid collaboration between sales and marketing: Since sales and marketing need to interact to close prospects, they need a defined process.
 How does marketing transfer leads to sales?
-How do sales acquire information about a prospect?
+How does sales acquire information about a prospect?

-- Use CRM software: with customer relationship management software, it’s easy for both marketing and sales departments to get a contact’s information and track their progress in the sales funnel.
+• Use CRM software: With customer relationship management (CRM) software, it’s easy for both marketing and sales departments to get a contact’s information and track their progress in the sales funnel.

 CHECK THIS OUT: HubSpot vs Marketo: Which is Best for Your B2B Marketing?